hossainahmad/A01-DevConf/Readme.md

 ---

-##  AI Generated Code Prompts.
+##  AI-Generated Code Prompts.

-Generate two section in one main Section side by side by side using disply flex.
-Subscribe to our Newsletter form and map location of the DevConf vanue using HTML and CSS.
+Generate two section in one main Section side by side by side using display flex.
+Subscribe to our Newsletter form and map location of the DevConf venue using HTML and CSS.

 ---